Matthew Flinders: Naming of Australia and discovery of Flinders' 1804 map Y46/1

 Flinders' map Y46/1 was never "lost".
 It had been stored and recorded by the UK Hydrographic Office before 1828.
 Geoffrey C. Ingleton mentioned Y46/1 in his book Matthew Flinders Navigator and Chartmaker on page 438.
 By 1987 every library in Australia had access to a microfiche copy of Flinders Y46/1.
 In 2001–2002 the Mitchell Library Sydney displayed Y46/1 at their "Matthew Flinders – The Ultimate Voyage" exhibition.
 Paul Brunton called Y46/1 "the memorial of the great naval explorer Matthew Flinders".
 The first hard-copy of Y46/1 and its cartouche was retrieved from the UK Hydrographic Office (Taunton, Somerset) by historian Bill Fairbanks in 2004.
 On 2 April 2004, copies of the chart were presented by three of Matthew Flinders's descendants to the Governor of New South Wales, in London, to be presented in turn to the people of Australia through their parliaments by 14 November, the 200th anniversary of the chart leaving Mauritius.
 This celebration marked the first time the naming of Australia was formally recognised.

-Flinders was not the first to use the word "Australia", nor was he the first to apply the name specifically to the continent.
+However, Flinders was not the first to use the word Australia, nor was he the first to apply the name specifically to the continent.
 He owned a copy of Alexander Dalrymple's 1771 book An Historical Collection of Voyages and Discoveries in the South Pacific Ocean, and it seems likely he borrowed it from there, but he applied it specifically to the continent, not the whole South Pacific region.
 In 1804 he wrote to his brother: "I call the whole island Australia, or Terra Australis".
 Later that year, he wrote to Sir Joseph Banks and mentioned "my general chart of Australia", a map that Flinders had constructed from all the information he had accumulated while he was in Australian waters and finished while he was detained by the French in Mauritius.
 Flinders explained in his letter to Banks: